eunomia-bpf/nvbit-tutorial/README.md

 ## Getting Started with NVBit

+This repository uses **NVBit v1.7.6** which includes support for newer CUDA versions and SM architectures up to SM_120.

 NVBit is provided in this repository with the following structure:
 1. A ```core``` folder, which contains the main static library
 ```libnvbit.a``` and various headers files (among which the ```nvbit.h```